lawrence-matsuoka/debian-setup/README.md

-# installer-script
+# ubuntu-setup

+Should actually just do a full DE setup in Sway instead through home-manager.
+Bash script

 ## Prerequisites
-- Preferably Xubuntu 22.04
+- Preferably ubuntu 22.04
 - git

-create separate scripts (i.e. minimum setup, full setup, etc.) if statement to select minimal install or full install
+sudo apt install git
+git clone https

+## Other options to consider
+- ISO
+- autoinstall.yaml
+- bash script

 should use maybe xubuntu 22.04 or 22.xx with i3 install